 - Don’t double park, even for a short time – you could block someone’s view that way and end up with an injured child.

-- Don’t pick up or drop off children across the street from the school – children shouldn’t have to cross the street to get to you or to the school
+- Don’t pick up or drop off children across the street from the school – children shouldn’t have to cross the road to get to you or to the school

 - Strictly comply with all school pickup and drop-off procedures.
 They exist for a reason, even if you don’t understand what that reason is.